-Russia's leader Vladimir Putin was to mark his 59th birthday Friday in the company of Italian Prime Minister Silvio Berlusconi and former German chancellor Gerhard Schroeder as his supporters sang his praises.
+Russia's leader Vladimir Putin planned to mark his 59th birthday Friday in the company of Italian Prime Minister Silvio Berlusconi and former German chancellor Gerhard Schroeder as supporters sang his praises.

-His critics used the occasion to attack the man whose rule they said was a ticking time bomb for the country, who could bring about potentially devastating consequences if he did not launch genuine reforms.
+His critics used the occasion to attack the man whose rule they said was a ticking time bomb for the country that could bring about potentially devastating consequences if Putin did not launch genuine reforms.

 "They will gather tonight at one of his residences," Peskov told AFP, declining further details.

-Putin's fans including the pro-Kremlin youth groups outdid themselves to show their admiration for the powerful prime minister, singing his praises on Red Square and organising events that included a tasting of the leader's favourite dishes.
+Putin's fans including the pro-Kremlin youth groups outdid themselves to show their admiration for the powerful prime minister, singing his praises on Red Square and organising events that included a tasting of the leader's favourite dishes, among them fish soup.

-Putin's Army posted a video of young women wearing nothing but white shirts making a birthday cake for Putin and suggestively squirting whipped cream into each others' mouths.
+A group of his young female supporters dubbed Putin's Army posted a video of themselves wearing nothing but white shirts making a birthday cake for Putin and suggestively squirting whipped cream into each others' mouths.

 The video posted on YouTube has a soundtrack of Putin's speeches, set to a heavy electronic beat.